-More than 80 guests attended, coming from as far afield as Cambridge and Bishops Stortford, and gathering a total of £651 for the charity which supports children and young people with cancer and their families.
+More than 80 guests attended, coming from as far afield as Cambridge and Bishops Stortford, and gathering a total of £651 for the charity which supports children and young people with cancer and

 The cause was one close to the Rene’s heart as her great-grandson, Tom, had Non-Hodgkin’s Lymphoma when he was two years old – but he is now ten, fit and healthy and living in Hertfordshire.

 Mrs Hipkins said: “I just wanted to thank everybody who came for their generosity.
 I have only been here in this area since 1983 when my husband retired and so many people came out.”

 Judith Marchent, CLIC Sargent’s Mid Somerset branch treasurer visited Whitestaunton last month to be presented with the funds raised by Mrs Hipkins, who was joined by her two daughters, Carol King,